 25 over-the-top Christmas displays from across America

-Each of the Christmas displays included here puts its own spin on the holiday season.
-From the world’s largest Santa to a holiday light tour that focuses on intentionally tacky displays, each landmark on this list takes an altogether different approach.
-Read on to discover states that boast one of these incredibly elaborate light displays and get inspiration for Christmas decorating.
+Each of the Christmas displays included puts its spin on the holiday season.
+From an open-air Santa tram to a holiday light tour focusing on intentionally tacky displays, each landmark on this list takes an altogether different approach.
+Read on to discover where you might be able to check out an incredibly elaborate light display nearby.

 Helen89 // Shutterstock